 Now I know that sounds pretty bad, but the good news is that that all those things can be avoided with some very easy care tips, proper storage and proper use.
 Repairing damages can be a little more complex and time consuming so it is far better to be proactive then reactive and maintain your sword.
 However many common damages can also be repaired if they have already occurred.

-The best strategy is a good defence and there are two products that make it very simple that we trust and have used in our store and warehouse for almost 2 decades.
+The best strategy is a good defense and there are two products that make it very simple that we trust and have used in our store and warehouse for almost 2 decades.
 When storing a blade we like to use hanwei's sword oil to protect them.
 Simply apply a coat of oil on the blade and store them away in a temperature stable environment and they should stay protected for long term.
 The pieces we display are protected with a product called renaissance wax.
 This wax was developed by the British museum to protect their many priceless artifacts.
 We use this on any pieces that we put on display.
 Unlike the oil it can not be seen on the blade after being properly applied.
 That's it.
-Sounded pretty scarey at first but a few minutes of care will protect your investment for the years to come.
+Sounded pretty scary at first but a few minutes of care will protect your investment for the years to come.

 I know we are people but when it comes to shining things we aren't much more than birds.
 When a flock of your friends fly in, its even worse as your sword blade seems to turn into a giant magnet for everyone’s oily fingers and palms.
 It's not your friends fault, they are just attracted to shiny things and they haven't held a sword before so they don't know that their oily finger prints will act like an acid causing corrosion and potentially etching into your blade permanently if not cleaned right away.